pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 - `blocking_timeout` (Number) The amount of time in milliseconds a request waits to get a connection from the connection pool before it fails.
 The default value is `5000` milliseconds.
 - `connection_url` (String) The default location of the JDBC database.
 This field is required if `connection_url_tags` is not specified.
 - `connection_url_tags` (Attributes Set) The set of connection URLs and associated tags for this JDBC data store.
 This is required if 'connection_url' is not provided. (see [below for nested schema](#nestedatt--jdbc_data_store--connection_url_tags))
+- `encrypted_password` (String) The encrypted password needed to access the database.
+Either this attribute or `password` must be specified.
 - `idle_timeout` (Number) The length of time in minutes the connection can be idle in the pool before it is closed.
 The default value is `5` minutes.
 - `max_pool_size` (Number) The largest number of database connections in the connection pool for the given data store.
 The default value is `100`.
 - `min_pool_size` (Number) The smallest number of database connections in the connection pool for the given data store.
 The default value is `10`.
 - `name` (String) The data store name with a unique value across all data sources.
 Defaults to a combination of the `connection_url` and `username`.
 - `password` (String, Sensitive) The password needed to access the database.
+Either this attribute or `encrypted_password` must be specified.
 - `user_name` (String) The name that identifies the user when connecting to the database.
 - `validate_connection_sql` (String) A simple SQL statement used by PingFederate at runtime to verify that the database connection is still active and to reconnect if needed.